Defect Localized Entropy: Renormalization Group and Holography

-The focus of this letter is the construction of defect $C$-functions for various dimensional defects.
-We first define defect localized entropy by counting entanglement between degrees of freedom localized on the defect.
-Defect localized entropy can be computed by performing replica trick only for the defect degrees of freedom while keeping the bulk intact.
-Notice that the entanglement entropy we defined here is different from that defined in~\cite{Lewkowycz:2013laa}.
-The latter is given by the defect contribution to the bulk entanglement entropy and generally not a decreasing function along defect RG as shown in~\cite{Kobayashi:2018lil}.
-Employing Casini-Huerta-Myers mapping, we show that defect localized entropy equals to minus defect free energy for universal terms at fixed points of defect RG.
-We will construct defect $C$-functions from the defect localized entropy for surface defects and volume defects, and show that they monotonically decrease in both cases using quantum information approach.
+Notice that the entanglement entropy we defined here is different from that defined in~\cite{Jensen:2013ora, Lewkowycz:2013laa}.
+The latter is given by the defect contribution to the bulk EE and generally not a decreasing function along defect RG flow as shown in~\cite{Kobayashi:2018lil}.
+Employing Casini-Huerta-Myers map (CHM map), we show that defect localized entropy equals to minus defect free energy for universal terms at fixed points of defect RG.
+We will construct defect $C$-functions from the defect localized entropy for surface defects and volume defects, and show that they monotonically decrease in both cases following the quantum information approach initiated by Casini and Huerta.
+We also discuss the holographic dual of defect localized entropy.